 v29: “not discerning the Lord’s body”: the usual Protestant interpretation applies this to failing to discern the Lord’s body in the bread and wine of the Lord’s Supper, which is a spiritual activity.

-It is contrasted with the Roman Catholic doctrine of transubstantiation, so that the Westminster Shorter Catechism in its question What is the Lord’s Supper? answers: “The Lord’s supper is a sacrament, wherein, by giving and receiving bread and wine according to Christ’s appointment, his death is showed forth; and the worthy receivers are, not after a corporal and carnal manner, but by faith, made partakers of his body and blood, with all his benefits, to their spiritual nourishment and growth in grace.”
+It is contrasted with the Roman Catholic doctrine of transubstantiation so that the Westminster Shorter Catechism Question 96 What is the Lord’s Supper? answers: “The Lord’s supper is a sacrament, wherein, by giving and receiving bread and wine according to Christ’s appointment, his death is showed forth; and the worthy receivers are, not after a corporal and carnal manner, but by faith, made partakers of his body and blood, with all his benefits, to their spiritual nourishment and growth in grace.”
 The phrase “not after a corporal and carnal manner” is in contrast to the Roman Catholic doctrine of transubstantiation and the Lutheran doctrine of consubstantiation.
 The emphasis is thus put upon discerning “by faith” Christ’s body and blood in the bread and wine.

 The Lord’s Supper should show the unity of Christian brethren in a congregation.
 Paul chastises the Corinthians that it highlighted the divisions among them.